 1) The grooves in the rock show the direction of travel of the glacier as it moved over this area.
 What was the direction of the glacier as it moved over this area?

 2) The fossils you see were left from the Devonian period of time.
-Use the information on the large sign at the preserve to tell approximately when the fossils were formed.
+How many million years ago, approximately, were the fossils formed.

-3) The sign will also tell you how many years ago the glacier that created the marks in the rock existed.
-Use that information together with the chart above to tell which glacial period was involved: Wisconsonian, Illinoian, or Pre-Illinoian.
+3) Use the chart above to tell which glacial period was involved: Wisconsonian, Illinoian, or Pre-Illinoian.

 Email me your answers to earn credit for this earthcache.
 Do not put them on your log.